 - Recombinant bovine Somatotropin (rBST) and Recombinant bovine growth hormone (rBGH) are synthetic hormones fed to dairy cows to make them produce more milk which are used in the U.S. but are banned from being used in the EU.

 - Eggs are federally required to be washed in the U.S. before they are given to consumers.
 In the EU, they are not allowed to be washed because the natural protective barrier is compromised after being washed.
 They also hope that it will promote better husbandry at the farms because the eggs cannot be cleaned.
+This is why eggs in the EU can be stored outside of the fridge and in the US they need to be refrigerated.

 - You can also buy free range eggs here which mean that the chickens are not kept in cages.